codingbbq/codingbbq.github.io/_posts/2019-03-29-Challenging-the-limits-for-fun.markdown

 [Problem statement](https://www.hackerrank.com/challenges/hackerrank-in-a-string/problem)

 This was a good challenging problem.
-I used the `indexOf` javascript function.
+I used the `indexOf` JavaScript function.
 This function returns the first found index of the character being searched.
 However, in our challenge, we wanted to check for incremental search of the string.
 For this we had to define the starting Index in the `indexOf` function.
 Also, since we changed the startIndex, we would always get the indices in incremental order.
 In case the character was not found we would get a -1.
 Based on above assumptions, we could print the correct output.